sieburger/docker-decred/README.md

 The wallet container named 'dcrwallet' uses the wallet volume, the daemon volume (in read-only) and the dcrwallet.conf configuration file previously created.

 This container is launched in interactive mode because the Decred wallet ask to input the wallet passphrase in order to unlock it at the first run.
-In following command, the automatic voting on tickets is enabled, remove it if needed.
+The automatic voting on tickets is also enabled, remove it if needed.

 ```console
 $ docker run -it --name dcrwallet --net=decrednet -h dcrwallet -v $PWD/conf/dcrwallet.conf:/home/decred/.dcrwallet/dcrwallet.conf -v $PWD/conf/dcrctl.conf:/home/decred/.dcrctl/dcrctl.conf -v dcrwallet-vol:/home/decred/.dcrwallet -v dcrd-vol:/home/decred/.dcrd:ro jpbriquet/decred:latest dcrwallet --enablevoting